justiceadamsUNI/Klein-Compiler/Compiler/README.txt

 'A modern, C++-native, header-only, test framework for unit-tests, TDD and BDD'.
 Note that the catch.h is not ours, we're just using it to test!
 It's a header-only framework.
 We also use FakeIt, a header-only C++ mocking framework that's fully compatible with Catch.
+(Again, Fakeit.hpp is not our code!)

 To run our test you can compile  test/*.cpp and src/implementation/*.cpp into an executable and run it.
 All you need is a c++ compiler!
 For Example: Using